 Rich has taught environmental law at the Rutgers University School of Law - Camden.
 In 1994, he was selected as a Leadership New Jersey Fellow.
 In 2002, he was elected to membership in the American College of Real Estate Lawyers.
 He is past President of the Delaware Valley Environmental American Inn of Court.
 He is also a long time member of the Rotary Club of Haddonfield, and previously served as an officer and board member.
 Rich currently serves as a board member of the Chamber of Commerce of Southern New Jersey.

 Rich is a graduate of Georgetown University (B.S.F.S.
 1971) and Santa Clara University School of Law (J.D., magna cum laude, 1974), where he served as comment editor of the Santa Clara Law Review.
 In 2003, he was elected to the Board of Governors of the Georgetown University Alumni Association.
-In 2014, he received the Reed Award for outstanding service to the Georgetown University Alumni Association and in 2016 was elected the next President of the Georgetown University Alumni Association.
+In 2014, he received the Reed Award for outstanding service to the Georgetown University Alumni Association.
+He currently serves as President of the Georgetown University Alumni Association.